potatoqualitee/ogimage/README.md

 * [/sample/style.css](https://github.com/potatoqualitee/ogimage/blob/action/main/style.css)

-For multiple images, you will want to specify a hashtable-filename such as `./assets/hash.ps1` hat contains code formatted similar to the following:
+For multiple images, you will want to specify a hashtable-filename such as `./assets/hash.ps1` that contains code formatted similar to the following:

 ```
 @(